MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

     You can use the rail alignment guides to stop the lower carriages from falling off the vertical rail!

 !!! tip annotate "Aligning the Rails"
-    Repeat the alignment procedure described for the Y axis to ensure your rails are aligned to each other and the extrusion.
+    Repeat the alignment procedure described for the Y-Axis to ensure your rails are aligned with each other and the extrusion.

 ---

-Place the lead-screw with the locking collar at the bottom into the bearing at the bottom of the Z-axis.
+Place the lead screw with the locking collar at the bottom into the bearing at the bottom of the Z-axis.
 The curved surface of the anti-backlash nut should face upwards.

 ![](../img/z_axis_assembly/y_axis_step_61.png){: .shadow}